DarthSim/shorty/README.md

 ````

 ## How to run tests
-1. First of all you need a PostgreSQL DB named `shorty_test`.
+1. First of all you need a public PostgreSQL DB named `shorty_test`.

 2. Next install testing packages with
 ```bash